- Hub too far from Bluetooth device

 Step-by-Step Solution

-Update firmware across hub and devices
+Update firmware on Hub and all devices

 Quick Solutions